Trump's Muslim allies savour 'sweet win' in presidential election

 When the results were announced, the unexpected victory drew wide cheers from celebrating crowds in parts of Michigan — where Muslim Americans hold sway — who, until recently, had been resolutely Democratic.

 Bahbah, a wealth management expert and author, also used to be a Democrat and was registered as such until earlier this year.
-He joined the ranks of the Republicans after "repeated pleas" to have the US stop arming Israel in Gaza war were ignored by Biden and Harris.
+He joined the ranks of the Republicans after "repeated pleas" to have the US stop arming Israel in the Gaza war were ignored by Biden and Harris.

-"We won Dearborn for the president (Trump), we won Detroit, Hamtramck, Dearborn Heights, you know, that's a big thing," says the Trump ally, adding it was hard to convince a community that was skeptical of Trump's past and often mentioned his "Muslim Ban", the recognition of occupied Jerusalem as Israel's capital and Syria's Golan Heights.
+"We won Dearborn for the president (Trump).
+We won Detroit, Hamtramck, Dearborn Heights, you know, that's a big thing," says the Trump ally, adding it was hard to convince a community that was skeptical of Trump's past and often mentioned his "Muslim Ban", the recognition of occupied Jerusalem as Israel's capital and Syria's Golan Heights.

 Bahbah claims it was the inner Trump circle which approached him for the Michigan election campaign.

-"They said 'if you help us win, we will deliver, we will give you a place in the room and a seat at the table and a voice to be heard," he says.
+"They said 'if you help us win, we will deliver; we will give you a place in the room and a seat at the table and a voice to be heard,'" he says.

 The Trump ally says that Muslim Americans are now deeply and powerfully involved with the next US administration "which will end wars" in the Middle East, especially in Gaza and Lebanon.

-"Now we can say, 'hey, Mr President, we helped you get to the presidency, you promised us an end to the wars and peace, it's time to deliver'," says Bahbah.
+"Now we can say, 'hey, Mr President, we helped you get to the presidency; you promised us an end to the wars and peace, it's time to deliver,'" says Bahbah.

 Others